Milford Tunnel: History

 No contract drawings of Milford Tunnel North Portal have been found.
-Milford Tunnel is included in the drawings for the Milford contract, but this doesn’t show the North Portal as executed.
+Milford Tunnel is included in the drawings for the Milford contract, but this does not show the North Portal as executed.
 Instead it shows the standard North Midland Railway design for tunnel portals, without specifying the north or south portal.
 This design was executed at the tunnel's south portal, suggesting that at the time the contract was let, both portals were intended to be the same, and that the northern structure's design as built was a late addition to the contract.

 When the Midland Railway upgraded the line to four tracks south of the tunnel, a signal box was installed to control the junction of the goods and passenger lines, also providing warning distant signals at the north entrance.